 Formative assessment is offered both through the college tutorial, in which the tutor will give formative feedback through discussion of the weekly essays submitted, and through presentations given regularly in college and Faculty classes.
 These enable continuous monitoring of the development of practical skills.

-Timed three hour examinations, portfolios of 4,000 and 6,000 words, a 6,000-word extended essay and an 8,000-word dissertation require different strategies of learning and organisation, and encourage the development of a range of writing skills.
+Summative assessment is by timed examinations, portfolios of 4,000 and 6,000 words, a 6,000word extended essay and an 8,000-word dissertation.
+Summative assessments require different strategies of learning and organisation, and encourage the development of a range of writing skills.

 Termly tutorial reports identify points of excellence and of concern, e.g. the ability to present and defend an argument or thesis convincingly and cogently.
-More formal assessment through college practice examinations provide opportunities to assess and provide feedback on skills associated with timed written examinations.
+College practice examinations ("collections") provide opportunities to assess and provide feedback on skills associated with timed written examinations.